bentodev/bentolang/docs/bento in a nutshell.md

 This defines an object called ```greeting``` that has two properties, ```message``` and ```name```.
 But ```message``` and ```name``` are definitions, not values.

-Bento supports caching of child definitions this via keep expressions.
-A keep expression is an optional prefix to a definition that begins with the ```keep``` keyword.
+Bento supports caching of child definitions this via keep directives.
+A keep directive is an optional prefix to a definition that begins with the ```keep``` keyword.

 The simplest form is just the keyword ```keep``` by itself.
 When prefixed to a definition, Bento will cache the instantiated value whenever and wherever the parent is cached.
 For example:
 ```